dpretet/axi-crossbar/doc/architecture.md

-When an inteface enables the CDC support to cross its clock domain, the internal buffering is managed with the [DC-FIFO](https://github.com/dpretet/async_fifo) instanciated.
+When an inteface enables the CDC support to cross its clock domain, the internal buffering is managed with the [DC-FIFO](https://github.com/dpretet/async_fifo) instanciated for CDC purpose.
 If no CDC is required, a simple synchronous FIFO is used to buffer the requests.

 ## Routing Accross The Switching Matrix